 Property Market Growth

 The Australian property market has seen significant growth in 2024, although it varies across different cities.
-Nationally, home prices rose by 2.7% from January to May 2024, contributing to a 5.9% increase over the 2023–24 financial year [1].
-This reflects the ongoing strength of the housing market across the country.
+Nationally, home prices rose by 4.7% from January to December 2024, although there was a slight 0.2% decline for the month of December [7].

-In contrast, Melbourne has struggled, with property prices declining by 1.2% compared to the previous year.
-Melbourne saw a 0.2% drop in property prices over the month of August 2024, and 1.2% decline compared to the previous year [6], reflecting a more sluggish market than Sydney and Brisbane.
+In contrast, Melbourne has struggled, with property prices declining by 2.5% over the last 12 months.
+Melbourne saw a 0.5% drop in property prices over the month of December 2024, and the rest of Victoria also saw a drop of 2.1% over the last year [7].

 In regional markets, Townsville recorded the second-fastest growth in residential housing values [14], highlighting the increasing strength of regional property markets outside of the capital cities.